manjeshrathour/Shopping-Frontend-Website/README.md

 <h1>Shopping Frontend Website</h1 >

-    A React-based e-commerce frontend with Redux for <br>state management.
-This project provides a <br>user-friendly interface for browsing products, <br>managing the cart, and checking out.
+    A React-based e-commerce frontend with Redux for state management.
+This project provides a user-friendly interface for browsing products, managing the cart, and checking out.

  <h1>Features</h1>